paulhmiller/NRGW41/README.md

 ./LDA_secondary
 - data and LDA calculation scripts from secondary transplants.

+./NSGvsNRG
+- data from the NSG versus NRG experiments performed by Kiran and Paul.

+./old_age
+- Gaby's data from the old age experiments (which was about more than just the age of mice)
 ./barcoding
 - information on the barcoded samples.
 Currently a bit of a mess as I am still working on this.